mirhagk/PowerCommandParser/readme.md

 ```

 Use
----
+===

-To use the library first design a POCO ("normal") class that defines all your settings
+To use the library first design a C# class that defines all your settings.
+The library is designed to work with normal classes (POCOs), so any class will do.

 ```
 class Settings